 Welcome to Champ de Maradène.
 I’ve designed this web site primarily to host and share our photographs with our family and friends, some of which (photos that is) you’ll see in the header of these pages.
 You’ll also find a map of our local area, pinpointing our house (just in case you’ve forgotten where we are) and a local weather report.
 On the Walks page I’ve created links to details of some of our local walks that I’ve uploaded to Openrunner, the route planning and sharing web site, where you can print walks and/or download the gpx files for a handheld GPS if you fancy doing some walking in the area.

-Have no fear, though, this is not just another vanity web site so you won’t find pages of our personal musings, fascinating and riveting though they would be.
+Have no fear, though, this is not just another vanity web site so you won’t find pages of our personal musings, fascinating though they would be.
 Well, perhaps just a few, but we’ve got better things to do.
 You can read our latest news on the News page or click the link in the Recent News section in the right-hand column.

-Last but not least, La Jardin de la Daille, situated on the Causse, just below the summit of a round-topped limestone hill on the border of the Dordogne and the Lot departments, is owned by friends who have lived in the area for ever.
+La Jardin de la Daille, situated on the Causse, just below the summit of a round-topped limestone hill on the border of the Dordogne and the Lot departments, is owned by friends who have lived in the area for ever.
 The garden has been awarded the label ‘Jardin Remarquable’ by the Ministre de la Culture.
 It has been created around a group of farm buildings which date from 1805 and has been open to the public since 1985.
 Definitely worth a visit by garden lovers.